Jsingh08/Capstone2025-WAP_GUI/README.md

 ---

-## If want tp run/modify the .py script
+## If want to run/modify the .py script
 ### Requirements

 To install the dependencies: